sethvincent/development-environments-for-beginners/chapters/12-recap.md

 Python feels different because of it's use of meaningful whitespace and lack of curly brackets or `do end` for blocks.
 Everything is just indented 4 spaces instead to represent blocks of code.

 These three examples still feel very similar, though.
 That's no coincidence.
-Both express and flask wer inspired by sinatra's clean and simple API.
+Both express and flask were inspired by sinatra's clean and simple API.

 # Continued learning